1 Part Course |

 Session 4 – Case Studies

-Redcliffe’s Turnkey EPC project management course is delivered by an expert who, for the past 20 years, has acted as an independent consultant and financial trainer.
-On the consulting side, he has been primarily involved in the financial modelling and structuring of power generation, LNG, mining, and petrochemical projects, as well as undertaking project vetting for many clients.
-On the training side, he conducts training courses in Financial Modelling, Loan Documentation, Project Finance, Corporate Finance, Corporate Valuation and M&A.
+Redcliffe’s specialist has a deep knowledge of the EPC Turnkey contract, and for the past 20 years, he has acted as an independent consultant and financial trainer.
+On the consulting side, he has been primarily involved in the financial modelling and structuring of power generation, LNG, mining, and petrochemical projects, alongside undertaking project vetting for many clients.

 • Understand why traditional contracts often fail to meet lenders' requirements in limited recourse financing transactions.